Recruitment General Information

 Please refer to the benefits package document.

-Requests for information and appeal
+Requests for information and lodging a complaint

 EMSA Human Resources will forward the request to the Chairperson of the Selection Committee and the applicant will receive a reply as soon as possible.